-We are excited to announce a new event for the May 13, 2017 Mid-Maryland Celtic Festival:
+We are excited to announce the revamping of a favorite event for the June 16, 2018 Mid-Maryland Celtic Festival:

 Tastings will be near the Lower Field Beer truck near the Guinness Pub Stage!

 So what’s different?
 Thanks to the generosity of Guinness the 2018 tastings no longer require a ticket!!!

 Since 100% of the Beer Tasting proceeds go directly to our Veterans Charity and there are no ticket sales, we do request that you make a donation ($5 suggested) at the Tasting to the 2018 charity Hero Dogs !

 All you need is your General Admission ticket to get into the Festival and you can drop in anytime from 11am to 4pm to join a tasting!!!